shashankphenomeno111/Recommendation_system_Project/README.md

 An end-to-end recommendation system that suggests relevant online courses to learners based on preferences, history, and engagement.

+## ✅ Overview

+The **Online Course Recommendation System** suggests personalized course recommendations to learners based on their interests, behavior, and prior interactions.
+By analyzing course metadata and user activity, the system helps improve learning outcomes and user engagement.

+This project integrates **EDA, content-based filtering, collaborative filtering, and hybrid approaches** to build a recommendation pipeline.

+---

 ✅ Business Objective